 Ticks on Dogs: Signs, Removal & Natural Prevention

 Fortunately, ticks are highly visible and easy to remove once you know how.
-Additionally, there are also a bundle of techniques you can use to keep these bloodsuckers from hitching a ride on your pup’s back—and plenty of products that will stop them in their tracks before you even step outside.
-Best of all, many of these are made from gentle, all-natural ingredients.
-Here’s what you need to know to keep your dog footloose and tick-free—and what you can do to make these dangerous arachnids turn tail and flee.
+There’s also bundle of techniques you can use to keep these bloodsuckers from hitching a ride on your pup’s back — and plenty of products that will stop them in their tracks before you even step outside.
+Best of all, many of these are made from gentle, naturally-derived ingredients.
+Here’s what you need to know to keep your dog footloose and tick-free, and what you can do to make these dangerous arachnids turn tail and flee.

 We realize that you probably don’t want to be reading a primer on tick taxonomy right now.
 But some species are much more likely to carry diseases, so it pays to familiarize yourself just a teensy bit with the different types of ticks out there.

 There are over 650 known species, so it would be pretty difficult to list them all out here.
 However, some types of ticks show up a lot more frequently than others.
 The most common ticks encountered include:

 The American dog tick, is — as you might guess by the name — often found on dogs this side of the pond.
 Dog ticks live in tall grasses in wet, humid climates, and jump from the tallest blades of grass onto your puppy’s back and back into your home.
 The adult ticks are identifiable by their chestnut brown color, flecked with white spots or streaks on their back.
 Once engorged, they turn gray and swell up until they look something like soggy grapes.
 Dog ticks are frequently harmless, but they can spread canine diseases, such as Rocky Mountain Spotted Fever and the parasite infection known as babesiosis.